jpda/jpda.github.io/_posts/2014-09-29-Smartphones-Don-t-Seem-Very-Smart-Anymore-fcfb38368c75.md

 But Windows Phone’s strength was always in context-awareness.
 The hubs focused on what you _wanted_ to do, and surfaced relevant data and actions.
 The tiles, when pinned, were updated with relevant information based on what you wanted to do — want to pin a specific stock in your portfolio?
 Cool, pin away.
 Chat was unified between SMS, Windows Live, Facebook — seems familiar, eh Google Hangouts?
 WP had this _in 2011._

 Me tile notifications centered all of your social updates (retweets, wall posts, linkedin (lol) interactions) into a single feed.
-“I want to see what’s happening with my network,” you’d say, and the Me tile & people hub delivered.
+"I want to see what’s happening with my network," you’d say, and the Me tile & people hub delivered.

 Cortana takes context sensitivity to the next level: